github/codeql/change-notes/1.19/analysis-javascript.md

 * The type inference now handles nested imports (that is, imports not appearing at the toplevel).
 This may yield fewer false-positive results on projects that use this non-standard language feature.

+* Type inference for function calls has been improved.
+This may give additional results for queries that rely on type inference.

 ## New queries

 | **Query**                                     | **Tags**                                             | **Purpose**                                                                                                                                                                 |